fluxury/fluxury/README.md

 ## API

+  1. Fluxury.dispatch( type, data )

+    Submit an action into the stores.
+You must specify the type and, optionally, some data.

+    ```js
+    Fluxury.dispatch('REQUEST_SETTINGS')
+    // or with data
+    Fluxury.dispatch('LOAD_SETTINGS', { a: 1, b: 2 })
+    ```

-  1. Fluxory.createActions(action1, action2, ..., actionN)
+  2. Fluxory.createActions(action1, action2, ..., actionN)

     Create your actions from a list of strings as `arguments`.

     ```js
-    export default Fluxury.createActions('INC', 'DEC', 'SET')
+    Fluxury.createActions('INC', 'DEC', 'SET')
     ```

-    This translates to a key mirrored object.
+    This returns a key mirrored object.

     ```js
-    var actions = {
+    {
       INC: 'INC',
       DEC: 'DEC',
       SET: 'SET'
     }
     ```

-    To use your action in a React component:
+    To use the action in a React component:

     ```js
     import {INC} from './MyActions'